Editor's note: Adam Bertram originally wrote this article and Brien Posey has expanded it.

 PowerShell deals with a lot of scripting.
 If you're from a Unix/Linux background, this tool looks familiar.
 However, for Windows GUI adherents, there's a steep learning curve.
 PowerShell Core, currently at version 6 and nearing version 7 at the time of updated publication, contains hundreds of cmdlets, each with a variety of parameters and the unique ability to run on different OSes.

-Bash on Windows comes with less than 40 internal functions and around 100 helper programs.
+Bash on Windows comes with fewer than 40 internal functions and around 100 helper programs.
 With a slimmer syntax, Bash is faster, but PowerShell has the advantage of a consistent syntax structure.
 If you're just starting out, it will take some time to thoroughly exploit PowerShell's reach.
-Users familiar with the tool deploy, manage and repair hundreds of systems from any remote location, automate runbooks and use C#-based PowerShell script files to automate repetitive tasks.
+Users familiar with the tool can deploy, manage and repair hundreds of systems from any remote location, automate runbooks, and use C#-based PowerShell script files to automate repetitive tasks.